Vilzku/snibbets/README.md

 | Last edited timestamp is stored and shown with posts/comments                                                      |      2 |
 | **Total**                                                                                                          | **48** |

 The application is missing many of the features thought about in original planning but due to time constraints some of them are not implemented.
-In regards to points, I think there is room to get points from the UX desing and usability point of view but it is not listed as maximum points is reached anyway.
+In regards to points, I think there is room to get points from the UX desing and usability point of view but these are not listed as maximum points should be reached anyway.

 # Planning